drageniix/responsive-json-webpack-plugin/README.md

 }
 ```

-## Responsive Image JSON Injection Usage
+# Responsive Image JSON Injection Usage

 Here is a full responsive image example that utilizes both resolution switching and art direction!
-If your "files" image has a "dest", that will be the basis of "[name]" in the "imageTemplate" "img".
+If your source file has a "dest", that will be the basis of "[name]".
 Your "files" images are always copied, even if never explicitly used, to serve as a backup in case a browser doesn't support the "picture" element or the like.

-Keep in mind that most fields can be safely omitted, but are recommended if you are using this with the included ResponsiveImage.jsx file.
+Keep in mind that most fields can be safely omitted, but are recommended if you are using this with the included React file.

 ```json
 [